Simulation Limitations of Affine Cellular Automata: Introduction

 The usual formal method of demonstrating a CA's computational power is to prove its Turing completeness.
 Typically, this is done by taking a classical universal model of computation (Turing machine, tag system, etc.) and embedding its computations into the space-time diagrams of the given CA. These embeddings serve as impressive demonstrations that cellular automata are indeed complex systems.
 Moreover, the embeddings serve as powerful tools for constructing very compact computationally universal systems.
 However, there are several drawbacks to this approach. \begin{enumerate} \item Cellular automata are highly parallel systems, thus, it is ineffective to simulate a sequential Turing machine in its space-time diagrams to perform computations \cite{universalities_in_cas}. \item Given a CA, showing that it is Turing complete is very laborious.
 Most proofs of this sort rely on noticing localized structures in the CAs' space-time diagrams whose interactions are typically encoded as basic logic gates \cite{universality_in_eca, turing_universality_of_gol}. \item Despite several attempts \cite{universality_and_cellular_automata, decidability_and_universality_in_symbolic_dynamical_systems, the_game_of_life_universality_revisited}, there is no single generally accepted formal definition of simulation so far \cite{universalities_in_cas}.
 Thus, it is extremely difficult to prove convincing negative results. \end{enumerate}

-A different approach to formally assessing a CA's computational capacity is through the notion of \emph{CA relative simulation}.
+A different approach to formally assessing a CA's computational capacity is through the notion of \emph{\chng{CA intrinsic simulation}}.
 Informally, we say that CA $\A$ is simulated by $\B$ if each space-time diagram of $\A$ can be, after suitable transformations, reproduced by $\B$.
 We argue that comparing two cellular automata is much more natural than comparing a CA with a Turing machine, since in the latter case, the architectures of the systems differ substantially.
 Past works have explored various notions of CA simulations, typically focusing on positive results: for a fixed family of CAs and a fixed CA simulation definition, authors construct \emph{intrinsically universal CAs}; i.e., cellular automata that are able to simulate any other CA within the fixed family \cite{simple_universal_ca, intrinsic_universality_of_reversible_1D_ca, reversible_spacetime_simulation_of_cas, the_quest_for_small_universal_cas, the_game_of_life_universality_revisited, intrinsic_universality_problem_of_1d_cas, communication_complexity_and_intrinsic_universality_in_ca}.

 In contrast, the complementary work focuses on the negative results.
 For various notions of CA simulations, the goal is to show that particular types of automata are limited in terms of what they can simulate.
 Such results are scarce, yet they bring a valuable insight into the structure of the CA space imposed by the simulation relation.
-For certain CA simulation definitions, negative results have been shown about various classes of CAs such as nilpotent CAs or particular additive automata \cite{inducing_order_on_ca_by_grouping, additive_cas_over_Zp_bottom, bulking2}.
+For certain CA simulation definitions, negative results have been shown about various classes of CAs such as nilpotent CAs or particular additive automata \chng{\cite{inducing_order_on_ca_by_grouping, additive_cas_over_Zp_bottom, bulking2}}. \chng{In \cite{communication_complexity_and_intrinsic_universality_in_ca} the authors show that certain CAs cannot be intrinsically universal using an interesting approach based on the notion of communication complexity.}